timzwiebel/linux/config/git/README.md

 Below are the most common commands used while working with `git`.
 These can be simplified by using aliases.
 Here is a list of the aliases in my `.gitconfig`:

+> **&#10071;&#65039;<!-- red exclamation mark emoji --> IMPORTANT:** These
-> **IMPORTANT:** These commands will behave differently depending on the
+> commands will behave differently depending on the settings in your
-> settings in your `.gitconfig` and/or the command line flags used.
-Be sure to
+> `.gitconfig` and/or the command line flags used.
+Be sure to read each section
-> read each section about the various commands for a full understanding.
+> about the various commands for a full understanding.

 ```
 [alias]